collaborativebioinformatics/kvar/README.md

 ## Introduction

-Identifying k-mers—substrings of length _k_—is a common bioinformatics technique in bioinformatics, including applications in genome and transcriptome assembly, error correction of sequencing reads, and taxonomic classification of metagenomes.
+Identifying k-mers—substrings of length _k_—is a common bioinformatics technique, including applications in genome and transcriptome assembly, error correction of sequencing reads, and taxonomic classification of metagenomes.
 More recently, k-mers have been used for genotyping of structural variations in large datasets in a mapping-free manner.

 Sample comparison based on k-mers profiles provides a computationally efficient mapping-free way to address key differences between two biological conditions, avoiding the limitations of mappability and errors in the reference genome.
 Of particular interest are case-control studies, that allow to pinpoint genetic loci putatively implicated with a phenotype or a disease.